-The Corporate Director of Governance & Regulatory Services is the Council's Monitoring Officer with the Legal Services Manager acting as the deputy.
+The Corporate Director of Governance & Regulatory Services is the Council's Monitoring Officer with the Head of Legal Services acting as the deputy.
 These officers have a duty to report to the Council and the Executive in any case where they believe any proposal, decision or omission will give rise to unlawfulness or if any decision or omission has given rise to or would constitute maladministration.